Kendall Giles

 About

 My name is Kendall Giles and I am a Collegiate Assistant Professor in the Department of Electrical and Computer Engineering in the College of Engineering at Virginia Tech.
 I also teach in the Master of Information Technology program and the Master of Engineering program.
-Finally, I am a PhD student in the Department of Science, Technology, and Society in the College of Liberal Arts and Human Sciences.
-Research interests include epistemic practices and risk in sociotechnical systems, unintended consequences in technology designs, the governance of emerging technologies, and engineering translation.
+Finally, I am PhD ABD in the Department of Science, Technology, and Society in the College of Liberal Arts and Human Sciences.
+Research interests include epistemic practices and risk in sociotechnical systems, the governance of emerging technologies, and engineering translation.
 Overall, my research sits at the intersection of engineering, the governance of emerging technologies, and science, technology, and society as a critical and interdisciplinary scholar.
 Also, with a focus on public engagement I produce the TechnoSlipstream Podcast.

 Especially with developments in artificial intelligence, machine learning, and data science algorithms, technology seems like it is evolving so quickly that it is sometimes difficult to keep up.
 New devices allow us to work, live, and communicate differently–sometimes for the better, sometimes not.
 My goal is to mediate, critique, and understand this sometimes confusing and increasingly tech-infused world in which we live, to find value and meaning amid bits, circuits, and networks.